 Limassol is the main harbour of Cyprus, so there are plenty of shipping lines with regular ferries to and from the port.
 Popular ferry routes include Limassol to Italy, Egypt, Greece, Israel, and vice versa.

 The Limassol seaport handles a large volume of both cargo and cruise vessels.
 The new port is located in the southern part of the city and can be easily reached by taxi or bus from the city centre.

-Car rental is a very common, easy and comfortable way on the island to explore the city and countryside.
-This service is relatively more expensive in Cyprus than in any other Mediterranean country, although it is handy for tourists who make their own plans to travel and explore the island in depth.
-Due to the British influence, cars drive on the left in Cyprus.
+Renting a car is a very common, easy and comfortable way to explore the city and countryside.
+This service is relatively more expensive in Cyprus than in any other Mediterranean country.
+It is handy for tourists who make their own plans to travel and explore Cyprus.
+More information is found on the Limassol Car Rental page.

 Communication in Limassol

 Most international mobile phone companies have their bases in Cyprus.
 It would be economically viable if one purchase a SIM card.
 The postal services are: personalised stamps, sending letters and parcels, recorded delivery, and mail forwarding.